 Beyond troubleshooting, connectivity also enables a smart charger to receive periodic software updates, unlocking new features and constantly improving the charger’s user experience.

-As mentioned above, a smart charging station enables real-time control and monitoring of the charging process, which helps guarantee transparency, something 32 percent of EV drivers consider when purchasing an EV charging station.
+As mentioned above, a smart charging station enables real-time control and monitoring of the charging process, which helps guarantee transparency, something 31% of UK EV drivers consider when purchasing an EV charging station.
 Indeed, EV drivers can know precisely how much power their car consumes at a given moment or what price they are paying for their electricity use.
-This way, they can understand ways to reduce their consumption or manage costs by optimizing the times in which they charge their EVs.
+This way, they can understand ways to reduce their consumption or manage costs by optimising the times in which they charge their EVs.

-Globally, the UK leads smart charging regulations, already having adopted a concrete package of measures governing the use of EV chargers.
-According to the Smart Charge Points Regulations, as of 30 June 2022, all EV chargers sold in the UK for home or workplace use must support a certain level of smart functionality and meet a set of minimum requirements.
+Globally, the United Kingdom leads smart charging regulations, already having adopted a concrete package of measures governing the use of EV chargers.
+According to the Smart Charge Points Regulations, as of 30th June 2022, all EV chargers sold in the UK for home or workplace use must support a certain level of smart functionality and meet a set of minimum requirements.
 These regulations concern mainly connectivity, privacy and security, off-peak charging, and phased charging times.

 With the introduction of these smart charging regulations, all new sales of EV chargers in the UK must offer a set of minimal features.
 At the time of writing this article, many EV charging products on the UK market are not yet (fully) compliant.
 However, they will be soon.
 To clarify what these new mandatory features are and how they will impact you as an EV driver in the UK, we’ve created an overview below.